SportsAndRulesNBUProject/backend-sports-and-rules/README.md

-### Sports history and rules catalogue NBU project
+### Backend part of the Sports history and rules catalogue NBU project

 #### Project dependencies
 1. JDK 1.8